-Minimize the server response time by improving the web server and hardware configurations, and reduce the resources needed by your web pages.
+Minimise the server response time by improving the web server and hardware configurations, and reduce the resources needed by your web pages.
 Eyeballing the Round-Trip Times (RTT) on a regular basis will ensure timely interventions from you – wherever the data transmission is faulting.

 More data or excess page weight also contributes to slower page loadings.
-Optimize CSS and JS files to eliminate redundant data and use gzip compression for shrinking the file size.
+Optimise CSS and JS files to eliminate redundant data and use gzip compression for shrinking the file size.
 You will also need to reduce the number of page-redirects to accelerate the overall speed.

 4. Optimize Forms

 Mobile websites or apps are designed to expedite the process of shopping.
 And to be asked to fill lengthy registration or checkout forms on a small screen, will only lead to annoyance and frustration.

 So keep both the forms simple with minimum fields and ask for information that is really important for processing the task-at-hand.
 Enable Social Sign-ups and use single-click logins for registered users.

 Allow for guest checkouts in case the users aren’t interested in registering with your site as yet.

 Worth Reading : Ways Mcommerce App Marketers Can Increase Conversions